Emergence of universality in transport of noisy free fermions

-In the limit $\gamma \to \infty$ of \qnoise, the strong dephasing projects onto classical density matrices.
+Let us first consider the leading order, where the strong dephasing projects onto classical (diagonal) density matrices.
 However, upon rescaling time as $t \to \gamma t/2$, one can consider the effective residual dynamics.
-In~\cite{10.21468/SciPostPhys.3.5.033}, the authors showed that, for a closed chain, it coincides exactly with QSSEP.
+In~\cite{10.21468/SciPostPhys.3.5.033}, the authors showed that, for a closed chain, it coincides exactly with QSSEP \footnote{Even though in this paper the authors work with a spin chain, their results can be directly mapped to spinless fermions through a Jordan-Wigner transform}.
 QSSEP is a model of free fermions described by the Hamiltonian increment $d\Hat{H} = \sum_{j=1}^{L-1} \left(d\xi_j c^{\dagger}_{j+1} c_j + d\xi_j^* c^{\dagger}_{j} c_{j+1} \right)$, where the $d\xi_j$ are complex and independent Wiener increments with $\overline{d\xi_j d\xi_k^*} = dt \delta_{j,k}$.
 Here we consider QSSEP with open boundary conditions, where, just as in Eq.~\eqref{Eq:TimeEvGen}, two reservoirs exchange particles at the two boundaries.
 We shall denote the corresponding jumping rates with an additional tilde, $\tilde{\Gamma}_{\alpha, \sigma}$, to distinguish them from the \qnoise case.
 More explicitly, from Ito calculus we get the unitary part of the evolution of the density matrix